 Type of tour

-Arrival to Salekhard airport from Moscow and transfer to your centrally located hotel.
+Arrival at Salekhard airport and transfer to your centrally located hotel.
 With a population of around 43,000, Salekhard is the administrative centre of the Yamal-Nenets Autonomous Region, the only city in the world located right at the Polar Circle.

 Today, we start our journey to the Polar Ural Mountains in order to reach the Nenets camp.
-We first drive to the small village where we board an all-terrain vehicle for a drive further to the camp location.
+We first drive to the small village, where we jump on snowmobiles for a drive further to the camp location.

 These days, over 50 per cent of Yamal’s Nenets are still nomadic, and most have relatives in small villages, who live sedentary lives and provide accommodation to nomadic relatives during rare village visits.
 Unlike many nomadic tribes in Russia and the world-over, the Nenets are have largely retained their traditional way of life and are famed for having the longest nomadic migration routes in the world.
 They wear clothing made of reindeer fur, sewn using reindeer sinew as thread, and live in conical tents made of reindeer fur and known as chums.
 Across a single year, the Nenets may migrate up to 2,000km, transporting their chums and all their possessions on home-made, wooden sledges, accompanied by herds of reindeer up to 10,000 strong.

 The Yamal Nenets speak a language completely unrelated to Russian and practice an animistic religion based on deep reverence for nature, paying tribute to the spirits that inhabit the natural world through reindeer sacrifices and shamanistic rituals.

 For the next 7 days, you’ll be living with the nomads, eating and sleeping in their chums (teepees).
 There will be no fixed itinerary for these days.
 Instead, this is a uniquely immersive experience, where guests observe and take part in the daily lives of the nomads.